Preparation, delivery and recovery

 - Michael Webb – Computer modelling of the Snatch in weightlifting.

-- Alexander Welburn – The mechanics and determination of the recovery of W’ in trained cyclists during intermittent exercise: applying our understanding of the Wbal model to develop a protocol to individualise the
+- Alexander Welburn – The mechanics and determination of the recovery of W’ in trained cyclists during intermittent exercise

 To find out more about PhD opportunities in the School of Sport, Exercise and Health Sciences, visit our Postgraduate research webpages.